 This distribution estimation complexity can further be exaggerated by \textit{non-uniform missingness pattern} across MTS data entries.
-While measurements may be missing completely at random (MCAR) with each entry has an identical and independent probability of being unobserved, missing not at random (MNAR) are particularly prevalent in practice \citep{bollinger2014trouble, pham2022missing,cai2025missing}.
-Under MNAR, the probability of missingness depends on the underlying features and their values and time.
-This systematic selection bias causes specific regions of the data manifold to remain unobserved, introducing another layer of complexity in learning from incomplete time series.
+While measurements may be missing completely at random (MCAR) with each entry having an identical and independent probability of being unobserved, missing not at random (MNAR) are particularly prevalent in practice \citep{bollinger2014trouble, pham2022missing,cai2025missing}.
+Under MNAR, missingness can depend on the sample heterogeneity, feature values, and time, which causes specific regions of the data manifold to remain unobserved, introducing another layer of complexity in MTS imputation.

-While numerous time series imputation methods have been developed, they rarely \textit{explicitly} address this mismatch between empirical distribution and true data-generating process.
-Existing methods typically assume that minimizing reconstruction error on observed entries or the divergence between imputers and the empirical distributions will generalize to missing entries and other samples \cite{zhang2025missing, afrifa2020missing, cao2018brits, shen2023bidirectional, mattei2019miwae, ipsen2020not, muzellec2020missing}.
-However, these methods can fail when empirical distribution is a biased sample of the true data manifold since they do not directly incorporate \textit{bias or uncertainty} of distributional alignment into imputation.
+Existing time series imputation methods rarely \textit{explicitly} address this mismatch between empirical distribution and true data-generating process.
+Rather, they typically implicitly assume minimizing reconstruction error on observed entries or the divergence between imputers and the empirical distributions will generalize to missing entries and other samples \cite{zhang2025missing, afrifa2020missing, cao2018brits, shen2023bidirectional, mattei2019miwae, ipsen2020not, muzellec2020missing}.
+However, this assumption can fail when empirical distribution is a biased sample of the true data manifold since they do not directly incorporate \textit{bias or uncertainty} of distributional alignment into imputation.

 To mitigate this distributional uncertainty around observed data distribution, we propose a novel \textbf{D}istributionally robust \textbf{R}egularized \textbf{I}mputer \textbf{O}bjective ($\objname$), which enables the imputer to hedge its predictions against worst-case distributional alignment within a Wasserstein ambiguity set centered at the empirical measures (\cref{fig:drio_framework}). $\objname$ acts as a regularizer that controls the trade-off between point-wise reconstruction accuracy and robustness of the imputer by minimizing the risk against an adversarial distribution that exploits the support bias of the observed data. $\objname$ is formulated as a training objective that can be implemented on top of a broad class of differentiable imputer backbones to enhance their robustness to potentially biased data, while its empirical performance may depend on the backbone design.